zmckinnon/wehongry/README.md

 - Naming - probably should have taken time to name models, services, etc. better
 - Performance - could have done more to optimize performance around distance
 - Empty states - could have done more to handle empty states
+- Dead ends - could have done more to handle dead ends

 **Trade-offs**